MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-install.md

 ### Uninstall VMM from the command line

 To uninstall VMM edit the VMSererUninstall file as described below.
 Then run setup.exe for the uninstall.
-For example, to uninstall using an ini file stored in C:\Temp with an account contoso.SQLAdmin01 type: s**etup.exe /server /x /f C:\Temp\VMServerUninstall.ini /SqlDBAdminDomain contoso /SqlDBAdminName SQLAdmin01 /SqlDBAdminPassword password123**
+For example, to uninstall using an ini file stored in C:\Temp with an account contoso.SQLAdmin01 type: **setup.exe /server /x /f C:\Temp\VMServerUninstall.ini /SqlDBAdminDomain contoso /SqlDBAdminName SQLAdmin01 /SqlDBAdminPassword password123**

 #### VMServeRUnisntall.ini